 Adrift on a Haystack, 1876-A remarkable northeasterly storm on the 4th of December, 1786 caused most of the salt hay along the North Shore to be set afloat and lost in the tide.
 Samuel Pulsifer and Samuel Elwell, both of Rowley were digging clams on the flats in Plum Island Sound and got caught in the storm.
 The Rev. Ebenezer Bradford … Continue reading Adrift on a Haystack, 1876

-The Devil’s Footprint, 1740-Imprinted into the rocks in front of the First Church in Ipswich is the footprint of the devil, left there forever in a legendary encounter with the traveling English evangelist George Whitefield in 1740.
-Young, energetic and extremely cross-eyed, the widely proclaimed Whitefield was on a tour of New England, and this was his second … Continue reading The Devil’s Footprint, 1740
+The Devil’s Footprint, 1740-Imprinted into the rocks in front of the First Church in Ipswich is a xenolith, confirming that 400 million years ago, Town Hill was part of a chain of volcanic islands.
+Hellish as that may seem, for the people of Ipswich it will always be the footprint of the devil, left there forever in a legendary encounter with … Continue reading The Devil’s Footprint, 1740

 The Trouble with Mugg-King Phillips War spread into a series of battles in Maine known as the Eastern War.
 On October 12, 1676 about 100 Indian warriors made an assault on an English settlement at Black Point near Portland, Maine and took a number of captives.
 A couple of weeks later an Arosagunticook chief named Mugg Hegon visited General … Continue reading The Trouble with Mugg